MaksimSobak/face_recognition/README.md

 3. Then in face_recognition folder on the command line you should write: pip install (full path of the file dlib-19.24.1-cp311-cp311-win_amd64.whl)

 4. Open the folder project_files and in config.py file you should change value of BOT_TOKEN variable to the TOKEN of your bot.
+Also you can change values of other variables, the meaning of which you can read in the comments.
+5. To run bot you should write the next line: python bot.py